jefferyokpala/Tableau-Project-Online-Sales-Data/README.md

 ![image alt](https://github.com/jefferyokpala/Tableau-Project-Online-Sales-Data/blob/main/images/image1.png?raw=true)

 * In sheet 7, I created a line chart to see how many customers shopped at the ecommerce store per month.
 I wanted to see the trend as the months went by to know if the store was gaining or losing customers.
 The trend I uncovered was similar to that of revenue in Sheet 5.
-The number of shoppers was more or less the same from January to August and grew from September to the end of the year.
+The number of shoppers were more or less the same from January to August but grew from September to the end of the year.
 However, there was a dip in December, likely because people had already done their holiday shopping in November.

 ![image alt](https://github.com/jefferyokpala/Tableau-Project-Online-Sales-Data/blob/main/images/image7.png?raw=true)